Best markets in London

 best markets in london

-When you tire of shopping in shops, buying your produce in the same stale supermarket, or want to find things you won't get on the high street, your first port of call should be a market.
-They offer lots of variety, and usually have delicious food and drinks on offer to help you refuel.
-That way, you can focus on the most important thing of all; shopping.
-London has so many markets on offer, which one is best for you?
-Read on, and discover the best markets in London, so you can decide for yourself!
+When you tire of shopping in shops, or just want to buy things you won't find on the high street, a market should be your first port of call.
+They offer tons of variety, and frequently also have delicious food and drinks on offer to help you refuel.
+That way, you can focus on the most important thing of all: shopping.
+London has so many markets on offer to choose from, but which is the right one for you?
+We’ve put together a guide to the cream of the crop, plus a few key attractions to check out near each one.
+Our market hotlist includes…

 • Borough Market